dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 ### Virtualization

-When rendering large amounts of UI within a loop, for example, a list or grid with thousands of entries, the sheer quantity of rendering operations can lead to a lag in UI rendering and thus a poor user experience.
-Given that the user can only see a small number of elements at once without scrolling, it's often wasteful to spend so much time rendering elements that aren't currently visible.
+When rendering large amounts of UI within a loop, for example, a list or grid with thousands of entries, the sheer quantity of rendering operations can lead to a lag in UI rendering.
+Given that the user can only see a small number of elements at once without scrolling, it's often wasteful to spend time rendering elements that aren't currently visible.

-To address this, Blazor provides the `Virtualize` component that creates the appearance and scroll behaviors of an arbitrarily-large list but only renders the list items that are within the current scroll viewport.
-A component can render a list with 100,000 entries but only pay the rendering cost of 20 items that are visible.
+Blazor provides the `Virtualize` component to create the appearance and scroll behaviors of an arbitrarily-large list while only rendering the list items that are within the current scroll viewport.
+For example, a component can render a list with 100,000 entries but only pay the rendering cost of 20 items that are visible.

 For more information, see <xref:blazor/components/virtualization>.

 ### Create lightweight, optimized components

 Most Razor components don't require aggressive optimization efforts because most components don't repeat in the UI and don't rerender at high frequency.
 For example, routable components with an `@page` directive and components used to render high-level pieces of the UI, such as dialogs or forms, most likely appear only one at a time and only rerender in response to a user gesture.
-These components don't usually create a high rendering workload, so you can freely use any combination of framework features you want without much concern about rendering performance.
+These components don't usually create high rendering workload, so you can freely use any combination of framework features without much concern about rendering performance.

 However, there are common scenarios where components are repeated at scale and often result in poor UI performance: